shu-htk/tip-dev/doc/ref/mwrite.md

 |xN|yM|zNM| |

-## reading mesh file by gnuplot
+## plotting the mesh file using Gnuplot

-The data file written by `mwrite` can be plotted by gnuplot using `splot`.
+The data file written by `mwrite` can be plotted by Gnuplot.

 example
 ```